U.S. Mission Rio de Janeiro, Brazil

-JOB KNOWLEDGE: Must have a good knowledge of the city and its environments including city streets, neighborhoods, traffic signs, and traffic patterns.
+JOB KNOWLEDGE: Must have extensive knowledge of the city and its environments including city streets, neighborhoods, traffic signs, and traffic patterns.
 Knowledge of record keeping ensuring accuracy of vehicles dispatch records.
-General knowledge of automotive maintenance operations and of vehicle operation and safety.
+General knowledge of automotive maintenance operations and good knowledge of vehicle operation and safety.

 LANGUAGE: Level III (Good Working Knowledge) reading/writing/speaking English is required.
 Level III (Good Working Knowledge) reading/writing/speaking Portuguese is required (This may be tested.)

 SKILSS AND ABILITES: Ability to use Microsoft Office Suites and a valid category D local drivers’ license is required (This may be tested).

 Qualifications: All applicants under consideration will be required to pass medical and security certifications.